 Catastrophic health insurance plans in Connecticut can substantially reduce rates for individuals and families paying for their own policy that are concerned with unexpected illness and accident expenses.
 By increasing the major medical deductible, often premiums can reduce by as much as 50%, saving thousands of dollars per year.
+Increasing the maximum out-of-pocket expenses can also reduce the premium.
+Currently, $7,350 is the highest out-of-pocket limit for a qualified Marketplace plan.

-We’ll help find low-cost medical plans through Access Health CT (and off-Exchange options) and explain which policies would be the most cost-effective for you.
+We help find low-cost medical plans through Access Health CT (and off-Exchange options) and explain which policies would be the most cost-effective for you.
 There are specific requirements you must meet to purchase some of the Marketplace policies.
 “Off-Exchange” plans are also available, which can be ideal for high-income households or persons that missed Open Enrollment.

 The reason is simple.
 If the chances are high that you’re not going to meet a lower deductible of $2,500, then it makes economical sense to pay far less in premiums by increasing it to a higher amount.
 You pay no more out of pocket expense in most years, but save a substantial amount of money in premiums in all years!
 This is also the basic concept of a Health Savings Account, which also includes a separate tax-free side fund for additional contributions.